"Most therapies help you cope with issues, PBSP helps to resolve issues, creating deep change and healing.”

 Some specific techniques

-The therapist might utilise other 'in the air' figures and voices, depending on what clients need.
+PBSP is creative.
+As well as the witness figure, the therapist might utilise other imagined figures, depending on what each client needs.
 Objects called 'placeholders' are used to represent people or things to help build an external visual map of the client's internal perspective.

 History

-This unique and powerful psychotherapy began life in 1961 when two dance choreographers, Albert Pesso and his wife Diane Boyden, wanted to help students move more fluidly by tapping into and releasing their physical blocks.
+This unique and powerful model formally became a psychotherapy in 1961 when two dance choreographers, Albert Pesso and his wife Diane Boyden, were found to have developed body-based techniques which helped their students move more fluidly.
+These techniques tapped into and released physical blocks.

-They discovered that some blocks were connected directly to trapped emotions relating to past traumatic events, or basic needs not having been met.
-Some examples include not having had a safe environment to grow up in or not having had appropriate protection when they needed it.
-Perhaps a client's parents were too busy to support them in the way that a baby or child ideally needs.
+They discovered that some peoples' blocks were connected directly to trapped emotions relating to past traumatic events, or their basic needs not having been met.
+Examples include not having had a safe environment in which to live or grow up, not having had appropriate protection, or having had parents who were too busy to support a baby or child in the way it ideally needs.

 Albert Pesso with the three UK PBSP trainers: